Courses In Italian and International Wines

 DON’T MISS THIS!

-COME JOIN OUR GROWING WINE COMMUNITY BY BEING AMONGST THE LUCKY STUDENTS ATTENDING OUR FIRST COURSE IN MONTALCINO BEING LAUNCHED NOW!
+COME JOIN OUR GROWING WINE COMMUNITY BY BEING AMONGST THE LUCKY STUDENTS ATTENDING OUR NEXT COURSE IN MONTALCINO BEING LAUNCHED NOW!

 To sign up for the course and for any questions you may have, please contact Giulia Corino at: giulia.corino@iandagatawine.com

-CONNOISSEUR LEVEL: ITALY’S MYRIAD NATIVE GRAPES AND THEIR WINES
+IDWA ADVANCED LEVEL: ITALY’S MYRIAD NATIVE GRAPES, THEIR TERROIRS, AND THEIR WINES

 PROGRAM OUTLINE

-Focus: An in-depth, very complete and detailed, introduction to the diversity of Italy’s native grapes and their wines.
+Focus: An in-depth, very complete and detailed course on the diversity of Italy’s native grapes, their terroirs and their wines.

-This is an introductory course that is perfect for wine professionals seeking a strong foundation in Italian wine and a good understanding of native grapes and why they are special.
+This is an intermediate-level course that is perfect for wine professionals seeking a strong foundation in Italian wine and a good understanding of native grapes and why they are special, along with the terroirs they are historically associated with and the wines they are representative of.
 The course is easygoing enough that wine enthusiasts with some wine knowledge will enjoy it as well.
-The course is divided in a series of modules devoted to classroom lectures, extended wine tastings, and winery visits.
+The course in Montalcino is divided into a series of modules devoted to classroom lectures, extended wine tastings, and winery visits.

 Day 1: Italian native grapes and wine overview; understanding clones and biotypes; understanding terroir; wines of the North-West (Piedmont, Liguria, Valle d’Aosta, Lombardy), and North-East (Veneto, Friuli Venezia Giulia, Trentino-Alto Adige).